Legal Work Options

 value in the nation among public colleges & universities (Consumers Digest)

 • Institutional Pay – Regular employment that pays $7.50/hour.

-• Scholarship – Second Year scholarship renewal requires service hours to the university (4 per week – 60 per semester)
+• Scholarship – Second-year scholarship renewal requires service hours to the university (an average of 4 per week – 60 per semester)

 Note: Most employers will NOT offer 20 hours per week.
 The general number is 4-10 hours.
 Additionally, we do not recommend that first-year students work 20 hours per week due to all of the other demands on their time.

 Students should not rely on work to pay for tuition and living expenses.

 This section describes the rules under which F-1 students may be employed off campus during their course of study in the United States.
 It does not cover the rules for Optional Practical Training before or after completion of studies or for Curricular Practical Training.